viendong/JavaSeleniumPHPtravels/README.md

 # JavaSeleniumPHPtravels
-Test some functions of PHP Travels Website (as SignUp, Login, Tour)
+Testing some functions of PHP Travels Website (as SignUp, Login, Tour)